mattochal/avr_servo/README.md

 # avr_servo
 This library is based on AVR micro controller (AT90USB1286) or LaFortuna board provided by the University of Southampton.

-The library was designed to be scalable and can easily manage 8 servos but it could probably support up to 16 servos or more.
+The library was designed to be scalable and can easily manage 8 servos but it could probably support up to 16 servos or more. (see **multiple_servos/** to see the example).
 It uses a timer and a output compare register to get a precise timing of the servos updating each one at a time.
+All of my examples use a prescaler of F_CPU\64 or F_CPU\256 with 8MHz clock speed, so there is an upper bound on the number of servos as the timing between pulses gets longer with more servos.

-Since the pulses are triggered by interrupts it should be easy to implement multitasking.
+Since the pulses are triggered by interrupts it should be easy to implement multitasking. (see **os_with_servos/** to see an example)

 ## Understanding this repository